Get

 Making the best decisions for our dogs is a common goal for most owners, but we don’t always appreciate how much our choices affect them.
 It isn’t just about the food you provide, the vet you go to, or your exercise routine.
 From how you cuddle on the couch to the games you play outside, almost anything can influence your bond or your dog’s emotions and behaviors.

-We’ll look in more detail at separation anxiety, and discuss the pros and cons of bed sharing with your pet, to help you establish the proper night-time routine for everybody.
+Here, we examine separation anxiety in more detail and discuss the pros and cons of bed sharing with your pet, to help you establish the proper night-time routine for everybody.

 Does Sleeping With Your Dog Cause Separation Anxiety?